 Ian Moore (Chair)

 Ian is a qualified Secondary School teacher and has been involved in education for 30 years and been a Senior Leader for over 11 years.
 He now works in developing school environments and improving teaching and learning in schools across the UK.
 To him every child does matter as they are our future.
 He has experience of managing large concerts with multiple performers.
 These include three at The Royal Albert Hall, one at The Barbican, one at The Royal Festival Hall and multiple concerts at the Church of the RAF in London.
 He has also led tours in the UK, Europe and the USA.
 Locally he has spent 10 years on the High Wycombe Music Centre PTA and managed the Gala Concerts at The Wycombe Swan.
-In September he will become the Chair of Governors of a Buckinghamshire Primary School.
+He is the Chair of Governors of a Buckinghamshire Primary School.

 In her youth, Alex benefitted from local music education and she still takes an active part in local music making, being a member of the Wycombe Sinfonia and a recorder teacher in schools.
 She is mother to four musical children, and, although having no tiger DNA, would fight tooth and nail for their opportunities.
 Cutting her teeth in the pharmaceutical industry, Alex now devotes her time to her flourishing children and to supporting worthwhile organisations in the area.
 She puts CMA at the top of that list, and is a passionate ambassador of this burgeoning community creation.